Please click here if you would like to read the first article in the series.

 Fort Delaware Today

 Fort Delaware and all of Pea Patch Island have become a state park.
 A 3,500 foot sea wall was erected in 2005 and 2006 to protect the landmark from erosion.
-Numerous events are hosted at the fort, including the Escape from Fort Delaware triathalon and seasonal walking ghost tours managed by the non-profit group Delaware Ghost Hunters.
+Numerous events are hosted at the fort, including the Escape from Fort Delaware triathlon and seasonal walking ghost tours.
 The site continues to draw interest from the paranormal community.

 Have you been to Fort Delaware (or would you like to go)?
 Share your personal experiences or investigative approach to this location in the comments.